-Here below are the guidance developed to design Figure 16.10 in the main chapter.
+Here below are the guidance developed in order to design figure 16.10 in the main chapter.
 The background material for the development of Figure 16.10 is available in Table SM16.14.

-General idea: develop a synthesis figure to gather the assessments of severity conditions across the eight RKRs, based on the work already done (no additional assessment expected).
-Basically, each RKR would summarise the assessment text in a few sets of severity conditions (combinations of warming/exposure-vulnerability/adaptation + low/ medium/high), as illustrated in the mock-up figure (mock-up at that moment, now Figure 16.10 in the main chapter).
-Basically, the work consists of having team exchanges within your RKR team to identify some sets of severity conditions (bubble trios) that are described in your textual assessment and then fulfil the following table (Excel file format, now Table SM16.14 below).
+General idea: develop a synthesis figure to gather the assessments of severity conditions across the 8 RKRs, based on the work already done (no additional assessment expected).
+Basically, each RKR would summarize the assessment text in a few sets of severity conditions (combinations of Warming/Exposure-vulnerability/Adaptation + low/medium/high), as illustrated in the mock-up figure (mock-up at that moment, now figure 16.10 in the main chapter).
+Basically, the work consists of having team exchanges within your RKR team to identify some sets of severity conditions (bubble trios) that are described in your textual assessment and then fulfill the following table (Excel file format, now Table SM16.14 below).